utkarsh-um/Job-Scheduler/README.md

 Trie:
 insert(): Traversed down the string and added the characters already not present in the trie and marked the last character as endofword.
 If it was already endofword implies word was already in the trie.
 Time Complexity is O(max_string_length);
 search(): Traversed down the string.
-If all characters are found and last is endofword then true else false;
-		  Time Complexity: O(max_string_length);
+If all characters are found and last is endofword then true else false;  Time Complexity: O(max_string_length);
 startswith()/printTrie: Implemented by traversing down to the all endofwords by recursion.
-And printing the value stored their
+And printing the value stored their.
 Worst Time Complexity:O(no.of_nodes*128) (same as dfs)

-print,printlevel: implemented using bfs for print bfs is done on all levels and for printlevel bfs is done till the given level;
-						Time Complexity =O(no. of nodes*128)(same as bfs)
+print,printlevel: implemented using bfs for print bfs is done on all levels and for printlevel bfs is done till the given level; Time Complexity =O(no. of nodes*128)(same as bfs)

-delete():Found the maximum element from below for which all the elements belows does not have more than 1 children and further removing all these refrences and als removing endofword mark.
-		Time Complexity:O(string_length*128) By checking all the corresponding children of all the characters of string.
+delete():Found the maximum element from below for which all the elements belows does not have more than 1 children and further removing all these refrences and als removing endofword mark.Time Complexity:O(string_length*128) By checking all the corresponding children of all the characters of string.

 MaxHeap: